-For the less initiated, wearables include devices like smartwatches, fitness trackers, token devices, rings, necklaces, shoes, clothing and similar Things that we wear everyday.
+For the less initiated, wearables include devices like smartwatches, fitness trackers, token devices, rings, necklaces, shoes, clothing and similar Things that we wear every day.

 Unlike their ordinary counterparts, wearables tech devices are embedded with IoT sensors that are minute in size often less than a penny coin in size.
 These sensors collect biological and health data of the wearer on a real time basis.

 The data so collected is shared via cloud server to a mobile app interface or web backend of a health care professional where it would be used for further analysis and decision-making.
+Owing to this simplicity in healthcare monitoring & diagnosis, mobile app development for wearables have skyrocketed in activity in the last 5 years.
+The growth story of Fitbit, Cardio, Apple watch is noteworthy examples.

 Wearables Never Sleep

 Wearables are always ‘ON’.
-They are always running on the background and never shut down.
+They are always running in the background and never shut down.
 They are data collectors that track your every single move without ever asking for input in the form of key punches.

 However, once in awhile you will have to toggle the settings to make the wearable more aligned to your lifestyle.
 Like, setting the morning alarm, increasing the step count for the day, social and notifications, etc.